Scheduled MonumentsEnglandHollins Mine and Bank Top iron calcining kilns

 What is Hollins Mine and Bank Top iron calcining kilns?

-Hollins Mine and Bank Top iron calcining kilns is a scheduled ancient monument comprising the remains of iron ore calcining facilities located in Yorkshire.
+Hollins Mine and Bank Top iron calcining kilns are a scheduled ancient monument located in Yorkshire, comprising the remains of industrial calcining infrastructure associated with ironstone processing.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018982.

 Who is responsible for protecting Hollins Mine and Bank Top iron calcining kilns?